How does mold develop on the ceilings in my home?

 - Degraded shingles

-Symptoms if water damage occurs caused by roof leakage:
+Symptoms of water damage occur caused by roof leakage:

 - The discoloration is yellow/brown